jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_A--GettingStartedWithRaspberryPi.md

 	Select `<Finish>`
 	Select `<Yes>` when asked if you would like to reboot now

+	**Troubleshooting:** If reboot wasn't given as an option for you, you can reboot by issuing the following command:

+		$ sudo reboot

 1. Login.
 Do you remember your username and password?